 Students are not required to inform anyone of their pregnancy or parenting status.
 However, the University aims to create an environment that encourages students to share this information with the Title IX Department, so that the University can provide the proper support and assistance.
 To request accommodations, You can contact FeAunte Preyear, Title IX Specialist, at firstname.lastname@example.org, (251) 461-1892 or by clicking on the link provided below.

 There are two lactation stations located on the University’s main campus.
-One is located on the first floor of the Student Center and the other is located on the first floor of the Alpha Hall East building.
+One is located on the first floor of the Student Center in room 168 and the other is located on the first floor of the Alpha Hall East building in room 108.

 The University of South Alabama prohibits discrimination and harassment on the basis of sex.
 Pregnant or parenting students who believe they have been discriminated against or harassed because of a qualifying condition may file a complaint with the Title IX Specialist.
 You can contact FeAunte Preyear, Title IX Specialist, at email@example.com, (251) 461-1892 or by clicking on the link provided below to report a Title IX incident.